 It’s no longer news that the FCA announced the new Consumer Duty of Care (CDC) proposal to help provide a higher standard of service and fairer outcomes for customers.
 While it may be easier for advice firms to make new services compliant with the regulations, there’s still a question mark over existing services.
-Does the CDC proposal mean existing services should be discarded and new ones created or is a refresh sufficient for compliance?
+Does the consumer duty proposal mean existing services should be discarded and new ones created or is a refresh sufficient for compliance?

 It will be quite a challenge for firms that have a substantial number of legacy products and services to ensure they’re compliant, retrofitting new guidance before the April 2023 deadline.
-However, there are some first steps firms can take to meet Consumer Duty standards:
+However, there are some first steps firms can take to meet consumer duty standards:

 Make changes in products and services where relevant to ensure a fairer outcome

 The FCA announced in the consumer duty guidance that consumers should receive products and services fit for purpose, provide fair value, understand how to use them, and are supported to do so.
 Advice firms must ensure that existing products and services align with these guidelines.

 To be compliant before the deadline in April 2023, firms need to check that their services are of a high standard, relevant to the customer, and provide value.
 In situations where this is not the case, firms must review the service to ensure changes are made, terms of service are updated, steps are taken to make it relevant to the customer, and ensure consumers understand exactly what they are buying.

 While a product or service may result in a positive outcome for some customers, others may not have the same experience with the same product.
 Therefore, it’s necessary to review each customer and ensure the service they are offered is the most relevant to their needs and, if it’s not, make required changes.